Murray Cook (baseball): Reds

-After the 1986 season, Cook was hired to replace Bill Bergesch, the same man he had replaced in New York, as GM of the Cincinnati Reds.
+At the start of the 1988 season, Cook was hired to replace Bill Bergesch, the same man he had replaced in New York, as GM of the Cincinnati Reds.
 They finished second in 1988 and won three more games than the previous season.
 However, in 1989 the Reds fell to fifth due to the turmoil surrounding manager Pete Rose being banned from baseball.
 Cook was replaced by Bob Quinn after the season.
 The year after Cook was let go, the Reds won the World Series.

 Later career

 From 2002 through 2006, Cook was a major league scout for the Boston Red Sox, joining Boston after nearly a decade as a scout for the Florida Marlins.
 Since the 2007 season, he has been the East Coast regional crosschecker for the Detroit Tigers.

-On Saturday June 21, 2014, Cook was inducted into the Canadian Baseball Hall of Fame, in St. Marys, Ontario, along with former Montreal Expos announcer Dave Van Horne and their popular long time slugging outfielder Tim Wallach.
+On Saturday June 21, 2014, Cook was inducted into the Canadian Baseball Hall of Fame, in St. Marys, Ontario, along with former Montreal Expos announcer Dave Van Horne and their popular long time slugging third baseman Tim Wallach.